RosettaCommons/documentation/scripting_documentation/Filters-RosettaScripts.md

 #### CavityVolume

 Uses Will Sheffler's packing code to estimate the total volume of intra-protein voids.
-The value returned is the sum of volumes of the computed cavities in Angstroms <sup>3</sup> .
+The value returned is the sum of volumes of the computed cavities in Angstroms <sup>3</sup>.
+A value of 20 is approximately equal to the volume of a carbon atom.
 This filter currently has no options, but that may change in the future.

 ```
 <CavityVolume name=(&string) />